 For those who just want to be respected by others as being religious or want to just fit into the crowd, the Supreme Being also allows that.
 For these will hear the puzzling parables and go no further.
 They will speculate about the meaning of Jesus' parables and not be given the true wisdom behind them.
 Why?
 Because they don't want to know more.

-Because knowing more will interfere in the desire to enjoy life without the Supreme Being.
+Because knowing more will interfere with the desire to enjoy life without the Supreme Being.

 In this way, the Supreme Being is continually corresponding to precisely what we choose - to the extent of our choice.